 - A lot of content strategy myths stem from not understanding your ideal clients and what they want.

-- Approaching strategy with a customer-centric mindset will save you time.
+- Approach strategy with a customer-centric mindset to save yourself time.

 When it’s time to create a content strategy, I’ve heard it all: